dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     - this
 - considering that

-###
+### Does the Nietzschean System Counter Socioepistemic Threats effectively enough?

-- i really need to settle on a consistent set of terms for describing the parts of this "nietzschean" system
+- connect this section to the "transvaluation of values systems"
-  - for creating a bridge to the ubermensche
+  - when adopting a purely transvaluational basis for determination of morality, can such a system survive the socioepistemic upending of moral systems? or is such a basis (truely a lack therof) for socially distributed moral systems cause the social system to become inherently vulnarable to external threats?
-    - (an asymptotic goal which cannot be obtained)
+  - in aggregate, the spectral composition of moral systems ... implies that a Nietzchean basis yields total non-homogeneity of individuals' moral systems.

-- how does the Nietzschean (system) counter external threats that seek to socioepistemologically undermine the evolutionary mechanisms which produce stronger people?
+- how does the Nietzschean (system) counter external (and internal?) threats that seek to socioepistemically undermine the evolutionary mechanisms which produce stronger people?
   - the competition for these systems can easily highlight those who could not withstand the evolutionary mechanisms of the society.
     - if the value of those mechanisms cannot be conveyed to the